cesbo/help/en/astra/settings/cas.md

 # CAS

 Conditional Access System - a system for encrypting channels, protecting them from unauthorized access.
-The Astra interface allows you to interact with similar systems by connecting to them and using their functionality
+The Astra interface allows you to set up a connection to conditional access systems using the [DVB Simulcrypt protocol](https://dvb.org/?standard=implementation-guidelines-of-the-dvb-simulcrypt-standard){target="_blank"}

 ![cas-1](cas-1.png)